 The tractor seat Woodward just left is a much more comfortable version than the one he started out in, especially sitting inside a climate-controlled cab with communication radios, computer display screen and push-button ease with which to work implements.
-Covering 26.7 acres an hour at 5.5 miles per hour, the machine Woodward will spend 300 hours in this season steers itself via a GPS mapping system.
+Covering 26.7 acres in an hour at 5.5 miles per hour, the machine, which Woodward will spend 300 hours in this season, steers itself via a GPS mapping system.

 It’s a far cry from 1962 when Woodward rode on his father’s horse-drawn two-row planter, covering 10 acres per day, or even the open-seat tractor Woodward used in his early farming years – the noise from which has affected his hearing.

-“There were nice tractors and advanced technology out when I started farming in 1976 if you could afford it,” recalls Woodward.
+“There were nice tractors and advanced technology out when I started farming in 1976 if you could afford it,” he recalls.
 “I could not.
 I planted with a six-row planter and had to go back and look to see what I had done.
 Today 32 rows go in at one time.”